Counting sort is often used as a subroutine in which other sorting algorithm?

 Counting sort is a stable sorting algorithm by default.

-What is the worst-case time complexity of Merge Sort?
+What is the worst-case time complexity of Quick Sort and when does it occur?